nikaakin/configs-and-commands/custom-scripts/alarm-notification/README.md

 ## Usage:

 - Source the executable `alarm-notification` file and you will get the access to `alarm-notification` command.
-- First argument of the command is the time you want the notification to run notify you.
+- First argument of the command is the time you want the notification to notify you.
 Without providing this argument notification will be fired instantly.
-- Second argument is option it just modifies the text on the notification.
+- Second argument is optional.
+It just modifies the text on the notification.

 ## Customize:

 - For now there is no argument responsible for advenced customization of text.
-So you might need to change the text from file itself for now.
+So you might need to change the text from file itself.
-- If you wish to store .wav and .png files somewhere else update the path in the command file respectivle for command to work properly and source command again.
+- If you wish to store .wav and .png files somewhere else update the path in the command file respectively for command to work properly and source command again.

 ## Examples: